mapninja/Wrigley_Program_Hawaii_Exercises/ReadMe.md

 * Extracting information from raster to vector data

 ###Module 4: Field Data Collection for Spatial Analysis and Remote Sensing (3 hours)
-A series of demos and exercises designed to introduce basic concepts
+A series of demos and exercises designed to introduce basic concepts and tools for effective and accurate collection of spatially referenced field data.
+This module will focus on appropriate methods and tools for the collection of field data for small projects as well as the implementation and management of large, complex, multi-user data collection projects.
 ####Topics:
 * Global vs Local spatial reference
 * Overview of the Global Positioning System (GPS)